Last Updated on

 Driving around Winter Park is the summer months is a breeze, and a wonderful way to take in the scenery, while exploring more of the local area.
-Although there are more than enough activities and events to keep you occupied in the central Winter Park area, if you are keen to take a day trip to some of the regions other highlights, we’d highly recommend you check out following Top 5 Day Trips from Winter Park.
+Although there are more than enough activities and events to keep you occupied in Winter Park, if you are keen to take a day trip to some of the region’s other highlights, we’d highly recommend you check out following day trip destinations.

-- Steamboat Springs Steamboat Springs is approximately 100 miles north west of Winter Park, but a beautiful drive and well worth a visit if you would like to check out another mountain resort during your Winter Park vacation.
+Steamboat Springs is approximately 100 miles north west of Winter Park, but a beautiful drive and well worth a visit if you would like to check out another mountain resort during your Winter Park vacation.
 Although widely regarded as winter destination, Steamboat Springs was originally founded as a summer resort thanks to its many natural hot springs, rich ranching and rodeo history, and plentiful fishing and hunting.
 Nowadays, a day trip to steamboat spells a chance to visit some of the best hot springs in Colorado (our favorite is Strawberry Park Hot Springs), a little tubing the Yampa River which flows right through town, and some great shopping at the many high end shops and restaurants of Old Town.
-If you want to stay a little later into the night, stopping by the Pro-Rodeo on a Friday or Saturday night will show you exactly why Steamboat Springs is the Cowboy Capital of Colorado.
+If you want to stay a little for a few days, check out our vacation rentals in Steamboat Springs, Colorado.